conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 ![](/assets/images/rpm/impl_open.jpg)

 Here is the vice tightened on a bed of pins.

+![](/assets/images/rpm/impl_closed.jpg)

 For the pins, I just used the smallest steel key stock available online.
 I found the smallest to be [1/16in x 1/16in on McMaster](https://www.mcmaster.com/#98535a120/=188c0h1).
-The pins, while each are individually cheap, still end up being the most expensive part of the design.
+The pins, while each individually are cheap, still end up being the most expensive part of the design.
 This is because you need *a lot* of them to implement any moderately sized surface.
 To avoid high costs I designed for a surface that was only just over 1 square inch.
 Since it's pretty small, the 1/16in key stock resolution really sticks out.
-It still works, but for this to be practical, the ratio of surface size to pin ratio would have to be much bigger or parts will look chunky.
+It still works, but for this to be practical, the ratio of surface size to pin cross-section would have to be much bigger or parts will look too chunky.

-![](/assets/images/rpm/impl_closed.jpg)

 I tested the mold using silicon molding compounds (not under pressure).
 The part I molded against was a simple 6 sided die.